asalavaty/influential/vignettes/Vignettes.md

   - ### Nature of association (considering dependent and independent)

-The function `double.cent.assess` could be used to automaticelly assess both the distribution mode of centrality measures (two continuous variables) and the nature of their association.
+The function `double.cent.assess` could be used to automatically assess both the distribution mode of centrality measures (two continuous variables) and the nature of their association.
 The analyses done through this formula are as follows: